 • Lives in smaller groups of 4 to 7 individuals

 • Not as well studied as the other subspecies.
-But studies of their fecal matter indicates a diet which includes fruit, plants and some invertebrates.
+But studies of their faecal matter indicate a diet which includes fruit, plants and some invertebrates.

-• Restricted mostly to hill areas with home ranges estimated at 20km² at most.
+• Restricted mostly to hill areas with home ranges estimated at 20km².